vsundramurthy/WebdriverPageObjectsUsingEnum/README.md

 for multiple programming languages such as JAVA, PERL, and PHP etc. If we use any of these language to build automation, then we should implement some kind of page object designs for defining our web pages as an objects.
-Today there are few page object design patterns in use, the traditional one, which models a webpage as Classe, elements as properties and web actions as methods.
+Today there are few page object design patterns in use, the traditional one, which models a webpage as a Class, elements as properties and web actions as methods.
 This design exists from the beginning of the Webdriver era and it still servers a lot of folks.
 Approximately 60% of the Webdriver community uses the same approach for their page objects.
 Loadable component